Linnchoeuh/libprinto/README.md

 ## Usage

-Use the make file to compile the lib.
+Use the makefile to compile the lib.

 `make` will gives you a .a file